Essex Energy Switch

 If you haven’t switched for a few years you are likely to see the biggest savings, but even those who switch regularly can benefit.

-Residents have until 20th March 2017 to register and will receive a quote almost immediately (without any obligation) in switching their energy supplier through the scheme.
-It's a free, easy and secure way to cut your energy bill without wasting time comparing prices on comparison sites.
+The scheme is ongoing so you can register your interest for the next auction.
+It's a free, easy and secure way to cut your energy bill without wasting time comparing prices on comparison sites

 How do I register?

 Please note that one email address can register up to five households which means you are able to register on behalf of friends or relatives who do not have internet access.

 There's no cost to register and there is no cost to switch.

 Anyone who pays an energy bill can take part.
 As well as homeowners this includes tenants and customers on pre-payment meters.

 You can register for electricity and gas or just for one or the other.
 The choice is yours.